jptweb/IGME-110-Fall-2025/weekly/igme110-ai-brainstorming-exercise.md

 ---

 ## What to Submit (End of Class)
 DONT NEED TO SUBNIT TO MYCOURSES, just as long as you did the Slack message by end of day!
+(Detailed in Part 4)

 ---